Why Take a Gap Year?

 A New York Times Blog article about stepping off the conveyor belt that leads to educating "excellent sheep."

-The transition between high school and college is a weighty one, and the option of taking a gap year may seem like you’re missing out or that you’ll fall behind.
+The transition between high school and college is a weighty one, and it may seem like taking a gap year means "missing out" or "falling behind."
 In fact, research says much the opposite!

 The American Gap Association defines a gap year as a structured period of time where students pause their formal education to increase self-awareness, challenge comfort zones, and experiment with possible careers.
 Originating in the U.K. in the 1970’s, gap years have become increasingly common in the U.S. and around the world.